Here's Where Your Money Is Going (and How to Get It Back)

 We’ve all had those “Where did my money go?” moments.
 They usually happen right before payday.
 That’s when you see that your bank balance is a little low then you sit back and shake your head trying to remember where you’ve spent the money.

 The first step to getting rid of those moments is to find the areas where you like to spend so you can make adjustments.
-Here are four categories where your spending may be adding up as well as a few tips for bringing it down.

 1. Restaurants.
 Fast food restaurants alone generates a revenue of over $570 billion.1 People love dining out because it’s faster, tastier, and, most of the time, just easier than making dinner themselves.
 But it’s also costlier—so control that cost with a little spending savvy.